 Due to the growing complexity of digital systems, the availability of technologies, and the need for decreasing costs in digital design, nowadays, many systems are mixed hardware/software systems.
-Hardware/software co-design is the design of systems composed of two kinds of components: application specific components (often referred to as hardware components) and general programmable components (it software components).
-Although such mixed systems have been designed since hardware and software first came into being, there is a lack of CAD tools supporting the development of such heterogeneous systems.
+Hardware/software co-design is the design of systems composed of two kinds of components: application specific elements (often referred to as hardware components) and general programmable components (it software components).
+Although such mixed systems have been designed since hardware and software first came into being, there is a lack of CAD tools supporting the development of such heterogeneous networks.

 This research area concerns the study of alternative methods for modeling, metrics estimation, and design of real-time power-aware embedded systems.